 The southern hemisphere's biggest pub, if you're after some atmosphere you're sure to find it at The Camfield.
 Right next door to Optus Stadium and boasting enough space for 2,500 people, this is the place to be if you can't get tickets to a game at the stadium.
 Whether you're an AFL, rugby or soccer fan, grab a beer—they've only got 175 beers on tap—at one of their six bars and then find a seat in front of one of the screens.
 There are 20 of them so you shouldn't have too much trouble finding one.

 If you need a sign to show you the Inglewood is a great place to watch sports, just head to their website.
 Right smack in the middle of the homepage is a button that says, “OK, just show me the sports!”
 Yep, you’ve definitely come to the right place.
 These guys broadcast pretty much everything—from AFL, to cycling, to NBA.
-Grab a seat near one of the many (many) TVs, order up some pub grub and get ready to cheer on your team.
+Grab a seat near one of the many (many) TVs, order up some pub grub (the steak sanga is insane) and get ready to cheer on your team.

 Crown Sports Bar